Teach from Anywhere

 Step 4 - Provide training

 Learning never stops.
-Explore free technology training and resources for educators in the Google for Education Teacher Center.
+Explore technology training and resources for educators in the Google for Education Teacher Center.

 How do I get Chromebooks for my school?